All notable changes to the Zulip server are documented in this file.

 - Added a new “>” keyboard shortcut for quote-and-reply.

-- Added a new “p” keyboard shortcut to just to next unread PM thread.
+- Added a new “p” keyboard shortcut to jump to next unread PM thread.

 - Fixed several hotkeys scope bugs.